 B2B (business to business) lead generation can also be about making a sale, but not always.
 Sometimes, you’re looking for business partners or connections.
 Also, B2B marketing, in general, can be a little more nuanced than B2C, because you have to adjust your traffic sources and lead magnets to find relevant decision-makers at qualified businesses.

-Either way, lead generation functions similarly for both B2B and B2C, as long as you know who your leads are and what they want.
+Either way, in terms of marketing strategy, there are many similarities for both B2B and B2C, as long as you know who your leads are and what they want.
 Then you can design your campaign accordingly!
-We’ll get more in-depth about lead generation strategies in the next chapter.
+We’ll get more in-depth about strategies in the next chapter.

 SEO (search engine optimization) is about bringing more traffic to your page or site.
 You’re crafting the page in a way that Google likes, so its algorithm can acknowledge the authority, credibility, and relevance of your site.